axelerant/engg-handbook/content/docs/how-we-work/_index.md

 ## Knowledge sharing

 As an engineer, we solve problems daily.
 It can be technical or non-technical.
 The solution can be from a reference or something you figured out.
 By sharing how you have solved the problem, you will be helping others who have the same problem.
 It can be in the form of a session or a blog.

+## Security

+An application relies on database credentials to connect to the database.
+There can be API keys using which the application communicates with the third-party service.
+They must not be kept in the repository.
+There should not even be a Git commit referring to those credentials.
+They can be misused if a malicious user gets hold of them.

+Use the environment variables or vaults for storing and retrieving them.